Forestry & Land Use Planning

 Treating this land as if it were our home

-SkeenaWild’s Forestry Program aims to support better forestry and land use management that protect water and salmon and wildlife populations.
-We are collaborating with indigenous, conservation, government, and academic partners to strengthen our ability to achieve positive outcomes.
+SkeenaWild’s Forestry Program aims to support better forestry and land use management that protect water, salmon and wildlife populations.
+We are collaborating with Indigenous, conservation, government, and academic partners to strengthen our ability to achieve positive outcomes.
 These initiatives and opportunities cover large areas of both the Skeena and Nass watersheds.
 Our experienced foresters and land use planners position SkeenaWild well to support this work.

 As part of our Responsible Development Initiative, SkeenaWild published a report, Opportunities for Sustainable Forestry in Northwest British Columbia.

 Our goal is to help communities come together to discuss how to move towards more resilient and sustainable local economies.
 These discussions include developing northwest BC’s forestry industry in new and responsible ways that support wildlife and diminishing salmon populations, provide increased resilience in the face of climate change, and benefit northwest BC’s economy.

 Read the full report and watch the video here.